1. Overview

 7.7.
 Checkbox

-Checkbox widget inherit all methods from Table 6.
-Plus following methods
+The Checkbox widget inherits all methods from Table 5 and provides the following additional methods:

 text(val) |